Summer Examination Results 2019

-A tremendous thanks must go to all of our staff who have supported and encouraged the students to achieve another year of very pleasing results.
-Further, students could not achieve this success if they did not have supportive and dedicated parents.
+A huge congratulations to all our students who sat examinations this summer.
+A tremendous thank you must go to all our staff and parents who have supported and encouraged the students towards achieving another year of very pleasing results.

 We are delighted for the students themselves who have worked extremely hard, many giving up their Easter holidays to attend extra revision lessons organised by staff.
 They have thoroughly deserved their success and have laid a solid foundation for future achievement.